 Step 7: Fulfill Residency Requirements (Three Years)

 Podiatric residency is three years long.
-During residency, students will learn the hands-on skills they will need to be successful podiatrists.
-It is during residency that podiatrists also can work towards a specialization in orthopedics, surgery, sports, wound care, or pediatrics.
+During residency, students will learn the hands-on skills needed to be successful podiatrists.
+During residency, podiatrists can also work towards a specialization in orthopedics, surgery, sports, wound care, or pediatrics.

 Step 8: Sit for the National Licensing Exams (Timelines Vary)